 Well, it all began in the northwestern region of India.
-At that time, there were military regimes and campaigns by the Hindus, who were defending our country from Mughal invasions.
+Earlier, there were military regimes and campaigns by the Hindus, who were defending our country from Mughal invasions.
 This only meant that the wives and children were left alone, while their husbands went to protect the country.

 So, perhaps to keep their minds occupied, the women planned a day of meeting and greeting, where they would make special dishes, dress up in their best and have a good time with all their female friends.
 Those whose husbands were already at war, would join in with the others and pray for their husbands’ safety and well-being.
 This was also why they would fast, in order to keep their husbands safe from the wrath of the enemy.

-A day before Karva Chauth, these women would buy karvas or clay pots, paint them on the outside and fill them up with candy, bangles, small items of clothing, cosmetics, ribbons and more, and exchange these with their god-sisters.
+A day before Karwa Chauth, these women would buy karwas or clay pots, paint them on the outside and fill them up with candy, bangles, small items of clothing, cosmetics, ribbons and more, and exchange these with their god-sisters.

 There you go, ladies!
 You now know all that you need to, about this popular festival.
-So now, when this festival arrives, you can proudly tell one and all the real story behind Karva Chauth!
+So now, when this festival arrives, you can proudly tell one and all the real stories behind Karwa Chauth!
 Happy fasting!

 Next Read: Karwa Chauth Outfit Ideas For Plus-Size Brides Who Are Celebrating Their First Fast After Marriage